pablo-meier/Pablog/_src/posts/2012-12-14-shootings.md

 Again, none of these facts can demonstrate a causal link or prove anything, and as mentioned previously, there's a _lot_ more to this problem then guns (and these examples, too -- e.g., Japan has fewer people than we do.
 Not 1000x fewer, but fewer).
-That said, not everyone has theses problems at the scale we do (I was pointed to [this article of a mass stabbing in China][14] by someone to show other countries have violent people too.
+That said, not everyone has these problems at the scale we do (I was pointed to [this article of a mass stabbing in China][14] by someone to show other countries have violent people too.
 As stated previously, that's not the issue, and never argued against.
-Nobody died in that attack, guns exacerbate/amplify the lethality the violent people can inflict.)
+Nobody died in that attack, guns exacerbate/amplify the lethality the violent people can inflict).

 At the very least, USA: quit acting like even asking the question of whether or not guns have anything to do with this is some kind of irrational,